YPM

 FieldTypeDescription

-timestampDateThe time when the exec syscall occurred.
+timestampDATEThe time when the exec syscall occurred.

-seq_noIntA sequential number for the exec event.
+seq_noINTA sequence number for the exec event.

-eventExecsnoopEventContains details about the exec event.
+eventJSONContains details about the exec event.

 Execsnoop Event